 People are bitten in half, smashed on rocks, lured to death by women things with sexy voices, do so many drugs they stop caring about existing, and have sex with goddesses.
 Instead of the cobbled together feeling of lazy fantasy, Middle-Earth has rhyme and reason as its bedrock.
 Not that Dubliners is any slouching steppingstone.
 Crichton knows his stuff, but one of his smarter moves is only giving as much sciency talk as we need to suspend disbelief.
 The book makes a pretty solid argument for ethical science, especially since not-ethical science means having your intestines pulled out by velociraptors.
 Watching R. McMurphy antagonize his way through a mental hospital is as glorious as watching a train crash into a dying star.

-Grump old sod that he was, Larkin produced some of modern Britain's most accessible and compelling poetry.
-Link The Corrections - Jonathan Franzen Few novels capture the anxiety and despair of what many would call a fairly standard life like The Corrections?
-Some will balk at the magical realism, some will maintain it's an instant classic!
-The cyclical plot gives the book an added element of religious bokks - Miller took part in the bombing of the abbey of Monte Cassino in Italy during the Second World War oof was reportedly as deeply troubled by it as he was inspired to write his book.
+It slams you with some serious, and part historical overvi.
+The cyclical plot gives the book an added element of religious meaning - Miller took part in the bombing of the abbey of Monte Cassino in Italy during the Second World War and was reportedly as deeply troubled by it as he was inspired to write his book.
+Part social commen.
+Scott Fitzgerald.